p-ranav/walnut.v1/README.md

   ## Decorators

   Decorators are a good example of closure.
+The function ```wrapped_function``` is a closure, because it retains access to the variables in its scope.

   ```javascript
   decorate = function(f) {